-The Riksbank will announce its Interest Rate Decision on 1 July at 07:30 GMT.
-The market consensus is for the Riksbank to stay on hold and as we get closer to the release time, here are the expectations forecast by the economists and researchers of five major banks regarding the upcoming central bank's meeting.
+The Reserve Bank of New Zealand (RBNZ) will announce its monetary policy decision on 24 June at 02:00 GMT.
+The market consensus is for the RBNZ to stay on hold and as we get closer to the release time, here are the expectations forecast by the economists and researchers of five major banks regarding the upcoming central bank's meeting.